-Puerto Galera Resorts Where To Stay Things To Do
+Where To Stay Resorts Dining Things To Do

-Your free map of Puerto Galera’s Resorts Areas
+Your free map of Puerto Galera’s Beach Resort Areas

 (click on image to download full size)

-Note: this map of Puerto Galera is copyright material offered free for personal use; for commercial use or for use on other websites please contact the webmaster
+Note: this map of Puerto Galera beach resort areas is copyright material offered free for personal use; for commercial use or for use on other websites please contact the webmaster

-Where to stay Puerto Galera resorts?
-Puerto Galera is blessed with the widest range of beach resorts and resort hotels accommodation of any water sports destination around the country and makes for ideal Philippines beach resort holidays.
+Where to stay Puerto Galera beach resorts and guest houses?
+Puerto Galera is blessed with the widest range of beach resorts, hotels and guest house accommodation of any water sports destination around the country and makes for an ideal Philippines beach resort holidays.
 Whether your budget is that of a backpacker or of a business tycoon there are beach resorts or holiday packages somewhere here that will suit your pocket.
 Whether for romance and tranquility or for rambunctiousness and camaraderie, Puerto Galera is a primary Philippines beach resort holidays destination.
 A small but varied selection of beach resorts and resort hotels are offered here to give you a feel for where to stay in Puerto Galera for the best of Philippines beach resort holidays.
-Note: The beach resorts and resort hotels are listed approximately in geographic order from West to East.

 THE BAY AREA RESORTS & HOTELS